 A sadist is someone that enjoys the suffering of others.
 This is the kind of character that takes pleasure in inflicting Cold-Blooded Torture and psychological abuse.
 Whether it's physical or psychological, a sadist will take pleasure in making or seeing others suffer.
 Sometimes a sadist has a Lack of Empathy that stops that from feeling any guilt from the suffering they cause.
 However, that is not a prequisite.
-Many do indeed feel bad about their actions; they just enjoy it too much to stop.
+Most do indeed feel bad about their actions; many enjoy it too much to stop, while some other feel to guilty to act out their desires.

 The Trope Namer comes from a Real Life disorder called sadistic personality disorder.
 The word sadism itself originates from the Marquis de Sade, who was the author (and practitioner) of some rather sadistic works.
 The specific disorder was removed from the referenced Diagnosis and Statistics Manual after the 3rd edition (or rather, demoted to the "Other" section), partly due to fears of legal abuse (ie. the disorder being misused as a valid Insanity Defence), partly because the criteria was deemed flawed due to lack of research in the area.